cartrawler/cartrawler.github.io/docs/ios/standalone/reservationRetrieval.md

-class CTRentalInfo: NSObject ( let cost: Double // base cost let currency: String // base currency let customerCost: Double // /cost in the currency of the customer let customerCurrency: String // the presented currency to the customer )
+class CTRentalInfo: NSObject ( let cost: Double // base cost let currency: String // base currency let customerCost: Double // cost in the currency of the customer let customerCurrency: String // the presented currency to the customer )